vryan-shopware/endoflife.date/products/shopware.md

 ## Extended support for Shopware 5

-* All repositories of Shopware  5 are available on GitHub: [github.com/shopware5/](https://github.com/shopware5/); the vendor _shopware AG_ is transferring the project to the community and is ending all support as of August 2024.
+* All repositories of Shopware 5 are available on GitHub: [github.com/shopware5/](https://github.com/shopware5/); the vendor _shopware AG_ is transferring the project to the community and is ending all support effective August 2024.
 * If you have to use Shopware 5 in a project after the official support has ended,  [safefive](https://safefive.de/en/home/) is offering security and compatibility updates as a commercial service.

 ## Release notes